 Dr. Awuah-Offei holds a PhD from University of Missouri-Rolla (UMR).
 Most of his PhD work was done at the University of Alberta, Edmonton, Canada.
 He holds a BS (Hons) from the Kwame Nkrumah University of Science & Technology, Ghana.
-He has 12 years of research and teaching experience.
+He has over 15 years of research and teaching experience.
 Dr. Awuah-Offei has extensive experience in modeling, simulation, and optimization of discrete, dynamic, and discrete-dynamic systems in mining.
 His current research interests include modeling and optimization of mining systems, design and management of sustainable mining systems, mining equipment performance evaluation, and earthmoving equipment-formation interactions.

 He has worked in surface gold mining and aggregates operations.
 He worked in the corporate engineering group of Granite Construction, Inc. (NYSE: GVA).
 His work with Granite included evaluating and managing (in conjunction with site engineers) capital expenditure projects; working with site engineers to optimize and improve mine and plant processes; long-range mine planning; and equipment management.
 He has taught graduate and undergraduate mining engineering courses in addition to his research responsibilities.

 Dr. Awuah-Offei is registered professional engineering in the State of Wyoming.
 He serves on the Office of Natural Resources Revenue’s Royalty Policy Committee and is a member of the Fair Value and Return Subcommittee.
 He is a nationally active member of the Society of Mining, Metallurgy and Exploration (SME).
 He is a fellow of the West African Institute of Mining, Metallurgy and Petroleum and a member of the Society of Mining Professors.
 He is a registered professional engineer.